Sweet Dreams Begin with Breathing: Dreaming and Sleep Apnea

 These are signs and they’re obvious.
 Sometimes, though, I think that people avoid reaching that conclusion because of the prevalent attitude in society that sleep issues are somehow less important than other medical issues.
-They aren’t even recognized as legit in some circles, and you’re perceived as weak if you express a need for more sleep or better quality.
+They aren’t even recognized as legit in some circles, and you’re perceived as weak if you express a need for more sleep or better quality sleep.

 Disrupted sleep, a growing trend that now affecting hundreds of millions of people around the globe, has other causes such as excessive light and noise, stimulants, and the use of electronics immediately prior to sleep.
 A growing body of evidence suggests that we aren’t dreaming as well because we aren’t sleeping as well, and we aren’t sleeping as well because of a variety of factors that include not breathing as well.